KathTheDragon/PIE-Etymology-Project/Celtic/celtic.md

 GAUL: _Con-geistlus_ [PN]
 PIE: \*gʰeydʰ- "desire, wait for" (IEW: 426)
 COGN: Lith. _geidžiù_ "desire", OCS _žъdati_ "wait"
 ETYM: W _gwystl_ and other Brittonic words probably have an epenthetic -_t­_- (before \*l), cf. Schrijver 1995: 404f.
-Olc. _gísl_ "hostage", Germ. _Geisel_, etc. are old loanwords from Celtic.
+OIc. _gísl_ "hostage", Germ. _Geisel_, etc. are old loanwords from Celtic.
 The IE etymology of these Celtic words is somewhat weak on the semantic side.
 Could "hostage" be interpreted as "one who is waiting (to be released)"?
 REF: [EDPC]

 ### <a id="gexdo">\*gexdo/ā- "goose" (n)</a>